luciotato/UglifyLS/README.md

 ## "Translating" to LiteScript

-a side-by-side examplse of original js-code and the equivalen LiteScript code
+a side-by-side example of original js-code and the equivalent "translated" LiteScript code

-Most parts of a "translation" to from js code to LiteScript code are trivial.
+Most parts of a "translation" from js code to LiteScript code are trivial.

 ![Screenshot](/screenshot/snapshot1.png?raw=true "left: original js, right: translated ls")

 ## Contributors needed

-Can anyone estimate power & time spent worldwide running Uglify?
+Can anyone estimate time spent worldwide running Uglify?

 Making Uglify run faster will save a lot of people a lot of time.
 If anybody is interested to take this proyect further, I'll transfer this repo.